rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 Vendors may implement internal threading and event mechanisms to meet their operational requirements.
 These mechanisms must be designed to ensure thread safety when interacting with HAL interface.
 Proper cleanup of allocated resources (e.g., memory, file handles, threads) is mandatory when the vendor software terminates or closes its connection to the HAL.

+This interface is not inherently thread-safe.
+It is the responsibility of the calling module or component to ensure that all interactions with the APIs are properly synchronized.

+**Implementation Guidance for Vendors:**

+Vendors are free to use internal threading or event mechanisms within their implementation as needed to fulfill operational requirements.
+However, any such mechanisms must:

+*   **Synchronize Access:** Implement appropriate synchronization primitives (e.g., mutexes, semaphores) to prevent race conditions and ensure data integrity when accessing the APIs.
+*   **Resource Management:** Ensure proper cleanup and release of any resources (e.g., memory, threads) allocated during the lifetime of the instance, especially during module shutdown or disconnection.

 ----

 ## Process Model